 Perfect to complement a visit to the Battle of the Atlantic gallery at the Maritime Museum, this trail is suitable for key stage 2 students of all abilities.

-The gallery is open to the public Tuesday to Sunday, 10am-6pm.
-The museum is closed on Mondays, except for bank holidays.
+The museum is open to the public Tuesday to Sunday.
+The museum is closed on Mondays, except on bank holidays.
+Please check our opening hours, which change seasonally, on the Maritime Museum website.

 A teacher-led activity in the Battle of the Atlantic gallery, students use our trail to work their way around the gallery focussing on different elements of the story.